wirawanawe/phc-mobile/MD File/NETWORK_CONNECTION_FIX.md

 ## Root Cause Analysis

 ### 1. Network Configuration Issues
-- The mobile app was configured to use `http://10.242.90.103:3000/api/mobile` as the primary IP address
+- The mobile app was previously configured to use IP addresses like `http://10.242.90.103:3000/api/mobile`
-- For development, localhost should be prioritized
+- For development, localhost is now prioritized for better reliability and simplicity

 ### 2. Backend Registration Endpoint Issues
 - The registration endpoint was failing with 500 errors due to undefined parameters